-As soon as life serves you a curveball, call your bank and ask them to temporarily raise your ATM limit.
-They may ask you to provide certain information (such as a driver license) to prove your identity, but you might be able to have your daily limit increased as high as a few thousand dollars.
+As soon as you know you need extra cash, call your bank and ask them to temporarily raise your ATM limit.
+They may ask you to provide certain information (such as a driver's license) to prove your identity, but by doing so you might be able to increase your limit by several hundred dollars.

-- Debit card advances: If you can’t visit a teller at your own bank, go to a different bank.
+- Debit card advances: If you can’t visit a teller at your bank to make a withdrawal, go to a different bank.
 Ask about using your debit card to get a cash advance, which allows you to withdraw more cash than ATMs allow.
 Banks typically charge a modest fee for the service if you’re not a customer, so find out how much it costs before you go this route.

 - Credit union customers: If you use a credit union, you may have even more luck.
 Many credit unions participate in shared branching, which allows you to make free withdrawals from your account using other credit union branches nationwide.
-Different credit unions have varied hours, so look for a location that’s open when you need it.
-For example, evenings and weekends.
+Different credit unions have varied hours, so look for a location that’s open when you need it—for example, evenings or weekends.

 - Cash advance limits: Debit card cash advances at branches still have limits, but they’re generally higher than limits at your local ATM.
-It's worth noting that any withdrawals you already made at the ATM will probably also count against your daily in-branch limit.
+Note that any withdrawals you already made at the ATM will probably also count against your daily in-branch limit.

 You can also try to get cash back at grocery and convenience stores.
-You can buy something small, such as a $2 toiletry, and get as much cash back as possible.
-Most stores limit cash back to relatively small amounts, such as $50, but that amount combined with the maximum you can pull from the ATM might get you what you need.
+By making even a tiny purchase, such as a pack of gum, you can get cash back; go for the maximum amount possible if you need it.
+Most stores limit cash back to a certain amount, such as $50 or $200, but that amount combined with the maximum you can pull from the ATM might get you what you need.